 Bankruptcy is the legal provision for individuals and businesses to have a financial fresh-start.
-Good, hard-working people sometimes have bad circumstances happen that they can’t control.
-I help people in central Oklahoma start anew and regain their financial control.
+Good people are sometimes left drowning in debt from bad circumstances that they can’t control.
+I help people in central Oklahoma start anew and regain financial control.

 The most common examples that cause people to need to file for bankruptcy relief include loss of a job, death of a spouse, divorce, and substantial unexpected medical bills.
 Typically, in these situations, people get deep into debt just trying to pay their monthly expenses.
 Fees, interest, and fines snowball leaving them without sufficient income to repay their debts for decades, or ever.
 They need a fresh financial start.
 Fortunately the law provides these good people protection from most creditors and allows them to get back on their feet.

 When you consider filing for bankruptcy, you will have some options as far as different bankruptcy chapters that may meet your need.